danielsobrado/personal-blog/content/post/functional-concepts.md

 ## Advantages

+In short functional programming will allow you to be more confident with the quality of your code because you'll be able to write code with less bugs in less time.
+Your code will be easier to understand and will be more reusable.

 **Concurrency**: Pure functions are Thread-Safe, this makes parallel implementations much simpler.

 **Maintenance**: Functions that don't have side effects have less errors and are easier to debug.